1. About this notice

 When we make an automated decision about you, you have the right to contest the decision, to express your point of view, and to require a human review of the decision.
-You will be given the opportunity to request a review within the App or you can exercise your right by emailing us at email@example.com.
+You can exercise your right by emailing us at email@example.com.

 12. Your rights

 Under the Data Protection legislation, you have the following rights with regards to your personal information:

 · The right to be informed about the collection and the use of your personal data

 · The right to access personal data and supplementary information